AustinCodingAcademy/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+• actor to film_actor is one-to-many (an actor can play in many films)
+• film_actor to actor relationship is one-and-only-one (an actor only plays one part in a film)

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+The blue diamond means "last_update" is a simple attribute (not a key) and also can not be null.
+There will (and must) always be a timestamp value.

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+The payments table has 3 foreign keys.
+This is indicated by the red diamonds and lines to other tables.

 ##### ER Diagram upload